-At least 70% of the participants enrolled into this study must be taking high intensity statins (HISs).
-HeFH diagnosis is defined by existing confirmation via genetic testing, WHO Criteria/Dutch Lipid Clinical Network (DLCN) Criteria with a score of >8 points, and/or Simon Broome Register Diagnostic Criteria [1,2].
+Treatment allocation will be stratified based on CV risk (HeFH or non-HeFH) and Baseline statin dose (high-intensity statins [HIS] or non-HIS).
+At least 70% of the participants enrolled into this study must be taking HISs.
+Participants with underlying HeFH but without a history of ASCVD will comprise up to a maximum of 20% of the total participants enrolled into the study.
 Starting on Day 1, each participant will self-administer their assigned study drug once daily until Day 365.
 During the Treatment Period, participants will return to the study site for efficacy and safety assessments.
 Blood samples for pharmacokinetic (PK) assessment will be collected at specified visits throughout the study.
-The End Of Study (EOS) Visit will be conducted approximately 35 days after the participant's last dose of study drug, during which vital signs; limited serum chemistry, hematology, and coagulation parameters; pharmacokinetics; concomitant medications; and AEs will be assessed.
+Participants will return to the site for the End Of Study (EOS) Visit (Visit 8) approximately 35 days after last dose of study drug for safety assessments.